-If you want more recommendations, including audiobook reacommendations, short series, and UF books with male leads, you can sign up for my newsletter here.
+This is just the top 5 series – To check out the full top 10 list, audiobook recommendations, favorite short series, and best UF books with male leads, you can sign up for my newsletter here.

 Kate Daniels Series, by Ilona Andrews